 Andy uses random found objects and antiques to create assemblage face and mask art.
 Of course, these masks aren’t costumes and can’t be worn.
 Instead, they are dimensional wall art.
 People love these masks!
 He’s made so many over the years, varying in size and craziness.
 Just last week a customer bought an especially wild one.
-He said, “I want it to be so out there that when people come into my house and see it, they’ll question if they should be there or not!”
+He said, “Make it so bizarre that people who see it in my house wonder if they should be there.”
 Haha!
 That was a very fun project for Andy!
 Here are a few masks available now (inventory updated December 2017).
 Click images to enlarge and see pricing.

 Baytowne Provisions opened this week in The Village of Baytowne Wharf, and you’ll find Andy’s art on their walls!
 This is the newest restaurant by award-winning and nationally recognized chef Jim Shirley.
 In addition to their traditional and specialty grilled cheese sandwiches that you love from The Melt Down on 30A, Baytowne Provisions will serve breakfast, lunch, and dinner in a casual, family-friendly environment.
 You can also enjoy a full bar offering panoramic marina views and breathtaking sunsets from their upstairs deck.
 It’s more than just a restaurant and bar, though!
 You’ll find everyday necessities, groceries, gourmet grab ‘n’ go items, and local fresh goods at their general store.
 They’ll be open every day, and also have accommodations for private events.